mortezakowkabi/jcb-persian-documentation/english/Component-Settings-Overview.md

 Custom admin menus control the structure of backend menus, while the **component settings** area defines configuration options that apply globally across your component.

+> If you need a refresher on everything a component bundles together, start with [Joomla Components in JCB](./Joomla-Components.md).
+It frames how these settings fit into the wider packaging process.

 ---

 ## 1. Compiler Overview